 Gathering Sticks

 I love using natural sticks for this recipe.
 It kind of helps play into the spooky witch vibe and gives an eerie appearance.
-Alternatively, you can use candy sticks.
+Alternatively, you can use simple candy sticks.

 I gathered my sticks from my backyard and washed and dried them overnight.
 In the past, I have even applied glitter to mine.
+For adding glitter to the sticks, you can find detailed instructions in my Red Candy Apples recipe.

-Preparing the apples
+Preparing the Apples

-Preparing the apples properly is so important!
-Make sure you thoroughly wash your apples with produce wash and completely dry them.
+Make sure you thoroughly wash your apples with produce wash or vinegar and completely dry them.
+I particularly recommend allowing them several hours to dry before moving forward for dipping the apples.
 If there is any residual wax or water on the apples, the candy coating will slip off.

-Making the candy
+Making the Candy Coating

-Making the candy for poisoned apples is extremely easy!
 Combine the sugar, corn syrup and water in a pot.
 You will want to use a medium to large pot, because once the mixture comes to a boil it will almost double in volume for a few minutes.

 Stir constantly to avoid any crystals from forming.
 Cook your candy until it reaches 300 degrees on a candy thermometer or "hard crack stage".